-While paper is being heated by fuser inside printer, plastic particles melts and sticks to paper.
+While paper is being heated by fuser inside the printer, plastic particles melts and sticks to paper.

-Now, if we attach paper to flat surface and apply heat to paper so temperature of paper exceed toners melting point, plastic melts and sticks to adjacent surface.
+Now, if we attach paper to a flat surface and apply heat to the paper, so the temperature of paper exceed toners melting point, plastic melts and sticks to adjacent surface.

 RFSim99 works with S-parameters.
 This means that not only will it simulate and analyze circuits built out of its internal library of components, but that it can accommodate any circuit block or stage for which these are known.
 RFSim99 is a free linear S-parameter based circuit simulator offering schematic capture, simulation, 1 port and 2 port S-parameter display and file support, tolerance analysis, stability circles, and much more.
 Requires Windows 95, 98, NT or 2000.

-Parts used Building a super spy bug transmitter video tutorial
+Parts used Building a super spy bug FM transmitter video tutorial

 4.7p ceramic capacitor